wimols/wimols.github.io/_posts/2021-05-24-mars-part-four.md

 - Robot
 ---

-Mars is smaller and further from the sun, what can we imagine and what can the red planet mean for humanity?
+<span style="color: orange;">Mars is smaller and further from the sun, what can we imagine and what can the red planet mean for humanity?</span>

 # Properties of the planet.